alextbogdanov/no-code-builder/README.md

 Users can continue chatting to modify the project.
 Each change:
 - Sends the current files + new instruction to the AI
 - Generates updated files
-- Creates a new deployment
+- Creates a new sandbox deployment
 - Updates the preview automatically

 ## API Reference

 ### POST /api/generate

-Generates code and deploys to Vercel.
+Generates code and deploys to an E2B sandbox.

 **Request Body:**
 ```json